johnlaudun/jln/teaching/courses/531/index.md

 *There are no class meetings during Mardi Gras break.
 Enjoy!*

+### 7.

+Friend, M, and RP Bates.
+2014.
+The Union of Narrative and Executive Function: Different But Complementary. *Frontiers in Psychology* 5: 469.

+Herman, David.
+2007.
+Storytelling and the Sciences of Mind: Cognitive Narratology, Discursive Psychology, and Narratives in Face-To-face Interaction. *Narrative* 15 (3): 306–34.

 ## Resources

 _The lists below are by no means comprehensive, only suggestive.
 If you find something that should be added here, please let me know._